 For a while, I’ve stopped using a consistent character, like I’m talking about a Charlie Brown/Garfield, et cetera here.
 If you’re working with a character you can tend to build off of previous stories for jokes.
 The characters in my comics have basically become the joke and the people in the drawings are just kind of paper tigers that are saying the words.

-Because a few years ago I starting working all digitally, I became lazy and also stopped pencilling.
-People who can draw, who can actually draw are great at that, and of course any part of art is like exercising a muscle, where the more you work at it the better you get.
+Because a few years ago I started working all digitally, I became lazy and also stopped penciling.
+People who can draw, who can actually draw are great at that, and of course, any part of art is like exercising a muscle, where the more you work at it the better you get.
 But I’m complete shit at that.

 When I start working on something I will spend a lot of time looking at stock photos on the internet for the inspiration of what my temporary character will look like.
 A lot of the time I’ll take field trips for reference photos, and then I’ll cobble it all into a digital collage that I directly ink on top of.